 You can bring your shoes, or if you don’t have one, you can always rent from most adventure sports stores around Vermont.

-What is the weather in Vermont in Winter?
+What is the weather like in Vermont in Winter?

 The fact is that Vermont is cold in winter – with temperatures that can drop below zero.
 But as long as you pack accordingly, you will love it because the snow makes Vermont’s landscape look and feel even more spectacular!